Is Pressure Cooker Bone Broth as Healthy: Plus a Recipe

-You can achieve the same gel consistency with an instant pot as you can with a traditional long simmer in a stock pot.
+Instant pot bone broth can be as healthy as regular made versions.
+You can achieve the same gel consistency as you can with a traditional long simmer in a stock pot.
 This is the hallmark of a high protein and quality bone broth with natural collagen.

-However, instant pot bone broth may lack some additional electrolytes, nutrients and minerals which need long simmer times to harvest from the bones and meat.
+However, it may lack some additional electrolytes, nutrients and minerals which require long simmer times to harvest from the bones and meat.

 Can you cook bone broth too long?

 There’s no real upper limit to how long you can cook bone broth for.
 The longer you cook it, the more concentrated it will be and more likely to gel.
 The bones continue to break down the longer you cook it.
-Chicken does not need to be cooked longer than 24 hours.
-Beef does not need to be cooked longer than 48 hours.
+Poultry bones do not require to be cooked longer than 24 hours.
+Beef does not require to be cooked longer than 48 hours.

 Is it better to slow cook or pressure cook bone broth?

-An instant pot or pressure cooker will save you time and get you 75% of the nutrition benefits of bone broth.
-But your bone broth will lack the additional nutrients and minerals which need long and slow simmer times to harvest from the bones and animal parts.
+It is better to choose a technique that suits your life and goals.
+A pressure cooker will save you batch time and get you 75% of the nutrition benefits of bone broth.
+That being said, it will lack the additional nutrients and minerals which require long and slow simmer times to harvest from the bones and animal parts.

 Should you drink bone broth every day?

 Yes you can drink bone broth every day.
 There is no upper limit to the amount of bone broth you should drink.
 It is safe in large or small quantities.
 I recommend starting with one cup or bowl full per day for 5 days.
 Then see how you look and feel.
 Adjust from there.